-54.6% of the Company's total sales are from international markets (see Note 17 to the Consolidated Financial Statements), and therefore reported sales made in those markets are affected by foreign exchange rates.
-The Company's international sales are primarily billed in local currencies (predominantly Euros, British pounds and Swiss francs) and translated to U.S. dollars at average exchange rates for financial reporting purposes.
+56.9% of the Company's total sales are from international markets (see Note 18 to the Consolidated Financial Statements), and therefore reported sales made in those markets are affected by foreign exchange rates.
+The Company's international sales are primarily billed in local currencies (predominantly Euros, British Pounds and Swiss Francs) and translated to U.S. dollars at average exchange rates for financial reporting purposes.

 The Company divides its business into two major geographic locations: United States operations, and International, which includes the results of all other Company operations.
 The allocation of geographic revenue is based upon the location of the customer.
-The Company's International operations in Europe, the Americas (excluding the United States), the Middle East and Asia account for 31.6%, 8.8%, 7.7% and 6.5%, respectively, of the Company's total net sales for fiscal 2019.
-Substantially all of the Company's tangible International assets are owned by the Company's Swiss and Hong Kong subsidiaries.
+The Company's International operations in Europe, the Americas (excluding the United States), the Middle East and Asia account for 33.4%, 9.0%, 7.9% and 6.6%, respectively, of the Company's total net sales for fiscal 2020.
+A vast majority of the Company's tangible International assets are owned by the Company's Swiss and Hong Kong subsidiaries.

 The Company's business is seasonal.
-There are two major selling seasons in the Company's markets: the spring season, which includes school graduations and several holidays and, most importantly, the Christmas and holiday season.
+There are two major selling seasons in the Company's markets: the spring season, which includes school graduations and several holidays; and, most importantly, the Christmas and holiday season.
 Major selling seasons in certain international markets center on significant local holidays that occur in late winter or early spring.
 The Company's net sales historically have been higher during the second half of the fiscal year.
-The second half of each fiscal year accounted for 60.1% (which includes the acquisition of MVMT on October 1, 2018), 59.8% (which included the acquisition of the Olivia Burton brand on July 3, 2017), and 56.2% of the Company's net sales for the fiscal years ended January 31, 2019, 2018 and 2017, respectively.
+The second half of each fiscal year accounted for 56.6% and 60.1% (which includes the acquisition of MVMT on October 1, 2018) of the Company's net sales for the fiscal years ended January 31, 2020 and 2019, respectively.

-The Company's retail operations consist of 43 retail outlet locations in the United States, and one location in Ontario, Canada.
+The Company's retail operations consist of 45 retail outlet locations in the United States and two locations in Canada.